This list of placement opportunities may change. Some opportunities may not be available each Fall term.

 Duquesne University: http://www.sites.duq.edu/library/

 Duquesne University is a private, coeducational university with an enrollment of over 10,000 located near downtown Pittsburgh.
-Students are placed in the Gumberg Library -Health Sciences and work on a variety of projects including the library website.
+Students are placed in the Gumberg Library -Health Sciences and Music Library.

 Falk School Library: http://tc.education.pitt.edu/library/